fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

 indicates lower-case.
 This has no effect for numbers, but a lower-case period ('.') is displayed as a space (' ').

-This is independent of the ProDOS filesystem convention, which was introduced with GS/OS.
+This is independent of the ProDOS filesystem lower-case convention, which was introduced with GS/OS.

 ### Tags ###

 Version 3.0 formalized a tagged data extension, allowing arbitrary data to be appended to the file.
-Tags have the form:
+Tags start after the file end marker ($ff $ff), and have the form:
 ```
 +$00 / 1: must be $ff
 +$01 / 1: tag ID, assigned by Beagle Bros